yree/vade/README.md

-# VADE – The Mobile Ad Express 🚚
+# VADE – The Van AD Express 🚐

 **Drive Your Brand, Park Your Success 🌟**